 COLLEGE STATION -- The Texas A&M men’s and women’s tennis teams are hosting an NCAA Selection Show party Tuesday, and the public is invited to attend.

-Player awards will be presented prior to the announcement of the men’s and women’s NCAA Championship brackets, to be broadcast on ESPNews beginning at 1:30 p.m.
+Several player awards will be presented prior to the announcement of the men’s and women’s NCAA Championship brackets, to be broadcast on ESPNews beginning at 1 p.m.

-The Aggie women, ranked No. 26, are expecting to make their eighth consecutive and 13th overall appearance in the NCAA tournament when the 64-team field is announced.
-The Aggies are 20-6 overall after advancing to the semifinals of the Big 12 Conference Championship.
-Four of A&M’s six losses on the season were against teams currently ranked in the top 16, including No. 2 Georgia and No. 7 Notre Dame.
+The Aggie women, ranked No. 31, are expecting to make their ninth consecutive and 14th overall appearance in the NCAA tournament when the 64-team field is announced.
+The Aggies are 16-8 overall after advancing to the semifinals of the Big 12 Conference Championship.

-A&M has advanced to the NCAA second round each of the last two seasons.
+A&M has advanced at least to the NCAA second round each of the last five seasons.
 In 2004, the Aggies earned an all-time best No. 12 seed in the 64-team bracket and advanced to the Round of 16.

-The Aggie men, under the direction of first-year head coach Steve Denton, will look to make their 14th consecutive NCAA Championship appearance and 15th all-time appearance.
+The Aggie men will look to make their 15th consecutive NCAA Championship appearance and 16th all-time appearance.
 A&M has advanced to the Round of 16 eight times and the Elite Eight once in 2001.
-Denton previously guided Texas A&M-Corpus Christi to its first NCAA Championship appearance in 2005.

-Men’s first- and second-round matches will be played May 11-12 at campus locations, and 16 winners will advance to the finals, May 17-28, at the Dan Magill Tennis Complex on the University of Georgia campus in Athens.
+Women’s first- and second-round matches will be played May 9-10 on participating campuses, and 16 winners will advance to the finals, May 15-20, at the Michael D. Case Tennis Center on the University of Tulsa campus in Oklahoma.

-Participants in the 64-player singles tournaments and the 32-team doubles championships will be posted May 2 before 4 p.m. on NCAASports.com.
-Participants will join the final 16 in Athens, May 18-28.
+Participants in the 64-player singles tournaments and the 32-team doubles championships will be posted Wednesday no later than 5 p.m. on NCAASports.com.
+Participants will compete in Tulsa, May 21-26.